Tsourdox/useful-state-hooks/README.md

 #### **Set**

-This is just the normal react set function re-exposed (can introduce duplicates).
+This is just the normal React set function re-exposed (which can introduce duplicates).

 ```
 setMessages.set(['New list']);